elixir-lang/elixir-lang.github.com/ja/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 However, if you push every application as a separate project to a git repository, your projects may become very hard to maintain as you will spend a lot of time managing those git repositories rather than writing your code.

 For this reason, Mix supports "umbrella projects".
-Umbrella projects are used to build applications that run together and have clear boundaries between them in a single repository.
+Umbrella projects are used to build applications that run together in a single repository.
 That is exactly the style we are going to explore in the next sections.

 Let's create a new Mix project.
 We are going to creatively name it `kv_umbrella`, and this new project will have both the existing `kv` application and the new `kv_server` application inside.
 The directory structure will look like this: